 June 24: TV Guide

 Yet another voice actor interview?
 Why not?
 Kenichi Suzumura (Shima) and Hiroshi Kamiya (Kiman) appeared together again in the Japanese edition of TV Guide.
-The text will be presented in a future update.
+Read it here.

 June 24: Yamato 2199 manga chapter 52